appcelerator-archive/qe-appium/README.md

 app: '/Users/wluu/github/qe-appium/monkeypush/build/iphone/build/Products/Debug-iphoneos/monkeypush.ipa'
 ...
 ```
-5. Start Appium by running `appium`
+5. Start Appium by running `appium`.
 6. Open another terminal window and in this repo, run `npm run test-ios-device`.
 This will install the monkeypush and Webdriver apps to the connected device and start running the mocha tests.

 ## monkeyjunk (Android push on device)